Why Killer Viruses Are On The Rise

 Wearing a headlamp and a khaki shirt with the words "Virus Hunter" embroidered on the back, Olival looks like Indiana Jones' nerdy brother.
 He is constantly talking about how much he loves bats and admits he picked up his future wife by wowing her with his bat knowledge.
 But at the end of day, he is a global treasure hunter.
 He flies around the world collecting undiscovered viruses — and he focuses his hunt on viruses with the potential to kill.

-It's part of a $200 million project called PREDICT, sponsored by the U.S. government.
+It's part of a $200 million project called PREDICT, sponsored by the U.S. government and led by University of California, Davis, School of Veterinary Medicine.
 The goal is to figure out the viruses that are lurking inside animals around the world.
 So we are ready when a new and potentially harmful virus jumps from animals into people and causes an outbreak.
 In other words, Olival wants to find the next pandemic virus before it finds us.

 Little puppy face